saboujid/sprint-2/README.md

 First of all, clone the repository. <br>
     ``` git clone https://github.com/Magrawal17/se-02-team-17.git ```

+Aftet that go (cd) to the project folder. <br>
+    ``` cd se-02-team-17 ```

+You will also need a MYSQL database for this project.
+To create one:

+    # Open MYSQL
+    $ mysql -u {Enter your username or ROOT} -p

+    # Once you are in your MYSQL terminal, run this command for creating the db.
+    mysql> create database seteam17;
+    mysql> use seteam17;
+    mysql> source se_database.sql
+    mysql> exit

 ## Sprint 2 Changes Done:
 - [x] Restructured the databse structure as Database missed many columns in various tables.
 - [x] Updated database entries to easier values for testing.